bcgov/smk-cli/docs/edit-layer.md

 #### Opacity

 `Opacity` adjust how transparent the layer is by default.
-Making a layer 100% Opaque will prevent users from seeing feaures covered by this layer.
+Making a layer 100% Opaque will prevent users from seeing features covered by this layer.
 Setting a layer to 0% Opaque will prevent it from displaying on the map at all, but it will still be identifiable and selectable (just invisible).

 #### Display Range